Skip to Main ContentSearch Site

 What is the procedure for students with disabilities to obtain accommodations at Community College of Rhode Island?

-4. Testing and classroom accommodations become effective on the date that the Request for Accommodations letter is emailed to the professor and are only valid through the end of the semester.
-Accommodations are not retroactive.
+• Testing and classroom accommodations become effective on the date that the accommodations letter is made available to the professor and are only valid through the end of the semester.

 What does The Office of Disability Services recommend I include in my Syllabi?